College of Technology

 The MET program provides additional study in mechanical engineering technology plus courses that provide background in related technical and nontechnical topics essential in modern industry.
 Graduates fill a variety of technical positions, i.e., product design/development, process design/development, plant operations, facilities management, quality assurance, field technical service, production supervision, technical sales, marketing, research, etc.

 The department provides programs in mechanical engineering technology at a number of statewide locations.
-The MET bachelor's degree is offered at Columbus and New Albany.
-The MET associate's degree is offered at South Bend, Kokomo and Richmond.
+The MET bachelor's degree is offered at Columbus, New Albany, and South Bend, in addition to West Lafayette.
+The MET associate's degree is offered at Kokomo and Richmond.

 Credit Hours Required for Bachelor's Degree: 126